Tenjuan : All you Need to Know in 2025

 Gardens

-Higash Tei, located to the east of Tenjuan, is a kare sansui (Japanese dry) garden designed by Edo period garden designer Kobori Enshu.
+Enmoku Garden is a karesansui (Japanese dry) garden designed by Kobori Enshu, an Edo period garden designer who also designed the gardens of Nijo Castle, Kodai-ji Temple, and Seijyoin Temple within Kiyomizu-dera Temple.
 The arrangement of rectangular quarried stones is a departure from the traditional natural arrangement, creating an artificial impression of a modern garden.
 The black pine trees at the front symbolize a forest and an island, while the white gravel patterned like waves represents the ocean.
 The fall foliage of the maple trees in the back is also magnificent.

 Nan Tei (South Garden)